Funnel MPC for nonlinear systems with relative degree one: Examples/Simulations

-Due to discretisation, only step functions with constant step length~$0.05$ were considered for the OCP~\eqref{eq:FunnelMpcOCP} of the FMPC Algorithm~\ref{Algo:MPCFunnelCost}.
+Due to discretisation, only step functions with constant step length~$0.05$ were considered\footnote{ By a step function on an interval~$[a,b]$ with constant step length~$\delta>0$, we mean a mapping $f:[a,b]\to\R$ which is constant on every interval $[a+k\delta,a+(k+1)\delta)\cap[a,b]$ for $k=0,\ldots,\lceil\frac{b-a}{\delta}\rceil-1$. } for the OCP~\eqref{eq:FunnelMpcOCP} of the FMPC Algorithm~\ref{Algo:MPCFunnelCost}.
 The prediction horizon and time shift are selected as $T=0.5$ and $\delta=0.05$, resp.
 We further choose the parameter $\l_u=1$ for the stage cost ~$\ell_{\phi}$ given by~\eqref{eq:stageCostFunnelMPC}.
 The simulation was performed on the time interval $[0,4]$ with the MATLAB routine~\texttt{ode45}.
 Although the considered step length is relatively large, the FMPC Algorithm~\ref{Algo:MPCFunnelCost} achieves the control objective without further tuning of the parameter $\l_u$.
-The simulation of the FMPC Algorithm~\ref{Algo:MPCFunnelCost} applied to the model~\eqref{eq:ExampleExothermicReaction} is shown in Figure~\ref{Fig:Ex:ExothermicReaction}.
+The simulation of the FMPC Algorithm~\ref{Algo:MPCFunnelCost} applied to the model~\eqref{eq:ExampleExothermicReaction} is depicted in Figure~\ref{Fig:Ex:ExothermicReaction}.
 While Figure~\ref{Fig:Ex:ExothermicReaction:Output} shows the output of the system evolving within the funnel boundaries, Figure~\ref{Fig:Ex:ExothermicReaction:Input} shows the corresponding input signal.

 Figure~\ref{Fig:Ex:ExothermicReaction_MPC} shows the system output and the control signal if the classical~MPC scheme~\ref{Algo:MPC} with cost function $\ell$ as in \eqref{eq:stageCostClassicalMPC} and constraints~\eqref{eq:ConstraintClassicalMPC} is applied to system~\eqref{eq:ExampleExothermicReaction} instead of the FMPC Algorithm~\ref{Algo:MPCFunnelCost}, with the same parameters, prediction horizon and discretisation.